JonsPool/Poolvarme/README.md

 ### epexBZN (default `AT`)

-This defines the code of the EPEX bidding zone that should be used as source for the prices.
+This defines the code of the EPEX bidding zone that is used as source for the prices.
 A list of the available zones can be found in the
 [the energy-charts API documentation](https://api.energy-charts.info/) (expand the "Available bidding zones" dropdown).